Aclasta, 5 mg/100 ml 100 ml

 Overdose

-There are currently limited clinical data on cases of drug overdose.
-Patients who have received a dose of the drug that exceeds the recommended dose should be monitored by a physician.
+Currently, there is limited clinical data on cases of drug overdose.
+Patients who have received a dose of the drug that exceeds the recommended dose should be under medical supervision.

-Symptoms: In acute zoledronic acid overdose (limited data) renal dysfunction including renal failure, hypocalcemia, hypophosphatemia, hypomagnesemia have been reported.
+Symptoms: In acute overdose of zoledronic acid (limited data), renal dysfunction has been reported, including renal failure, hypocalcemia, hypophosphatemia, hypomagnesemia.

-Treatment: In case of overdose of the drug accompanied by clinical symptomatology (numbness, tingling sensation, especially in the mouth region, muscle cramps, etc.) intravenous administration of solutions containing calcium ions, magnesium and phosphates is indicated.
+Treatment: in case of overdose of the drug, accompanied by clinical symptoms (numbness, tingling sensation, especially in the mouth, muscle spasms, etc.), intravenous administration of solutions containing calcium, magnesium and phosphate ions is indicated.

 ---|---|